dark-steveneq/fsodotnet8.0/README.md

 - ~~Make admin avatars start off with 999999999 simoleons~~
 - Make a Docker container
 - Write documentation

+## All
+- Remove all commented out things

 ## Other
 - ~~Rename project folders~~